- Scholarships & Grants

 School of Journalism & Broadcasting

-Qualifications: a Master's Degree appropriate to the appointment and a minimum of 5 years of professional media experience or a terminal degree appropriate to the appointment plus 3 years of professional media experience.
-Candidates should have a record of exceptional teaching and service in a professional and/or university setting.
+Qualifications: an MFA or PhD Degree appropriate to the appointment and a minimum of 3 years of professional experience.
+Candidates should have a record of teaching and service in a professional and/or university setting.

 For more information, visit our website at www.wku.edu/journalism